-Table 18: Other Initiatives
+Table 17: Other Initiatives

-Other Initiatives Description Funding Sources Math & Science Partnership Grant CCS shares a federal grant with Kennesaw State University for our Math and Science teachers to attend training three times during the school year and a two- week Summer Institute on planning instruction and teaching math and science in the standards based classroom. \$442,072 Federal Perkins Grant Provides Industry Certified Career Technical courses to prepare students for the workforce.
-Students enrolled in career pathway courses (engineers, video production, automotive, business/entrepreneurship, nurse assistant) can receive certification that allows them to go directly from CHS into their career.
-Through the program they receive a certificate to immediately enter the workforce with the necessary skills. \$71,435 GACHE Grant For the past two years, Cartersville High School has received a grant from the Georgia Appalachian Center for Higher Education (GACHE) to implement strategies that encourage and assist at-risk students to continue their education beyond high school.
-Students attend a "Reality Store," a mock job interview fair, college visits, and SAT test prep courses.
-Parents of our juniors receive detailed information regarding the college admissions process and Dave Ramsey financial materials are available.
-College acceptance letters are proudly displayed in the high school foyer and seniors posting letters receive a "College Bound Cane" t-shirt.
-Teachers participate in a poverty workshop: "Welcome to the State of Poverty" simulation. \$7, 644 Back Pack Buddies Grant To ensure students receiving free/reduced lunch have food on the weekends, a backpack full of food is provided to take home on Friday. \$6,000
+Other Description Funding Initiatives Sources · Math & CCS shares a federal grant with Kennesaw State University for our Math \$442,072 Science and Science teachers to attend training three times during the school year Partnership and a 2-week Summer Institute on planning instruction and teaching math Grant and science in the standards based classroom.
+Federal Provides Industry Certified Career Technical courses to prepare students for \$71,435 Perkins the workforce.
+Students enrolled in career pathway courses (engineers, Grant video production, automotive, business/entrepreneurship, nurse assistant) can receive certification that allows them to go directly from CHS into their career.
+Through the program they receive a certificate to immediately enter the workforce with the necessary skills.

+Back Pack To ensure students receiving free/reduced lunch have food on the \$6,000 Buddies weekends, a backpack full of food is provided to take home on Friday.
+Grant

 Initiatives implemented with no outside funding support.
-During the summer 2010,

-Cartersville City Schools was granted a five-year System Charter under provisions of Georgia law and Georgia State Board of Education regulations.
-Cartersville is the ninth school system in the state to be granted a system charter.
+During summer 2010, Cartersville City Schools was granted a 5-year System Charter under provisions of Georgia law and Georgia State Board of Education regulations.
+Cartersville is the 9th school system in the state to be granted a system charter.
 The flexibility granted to the system under the charter focuses largely on the scheduling of students, class size initiatives, and funding.
-In exchange for the flexibility received by the system, Cartersville has a contract with the State Board establishing high annual targeted achievement objectives for each school in the system.

-To sustain a high level achievement for all students from birth to grade 12, CCS has established community-based relationships with local churches, the Boys and Girls Club. and Etowah Public Housing to reach students before school enrollment and after school hours.
+To sustain a high level achievement for all students Birth- 12th grade, CCS had established community-based relationships with local churches, the Boys and Girls Club and Etowah Public Housing to reach students before school enrollment and after school hours.
 Cartersville trains volunteers in these programs to provide tutorial services.
 Through this relationship and without additional funding, we ensure the support students get outside of the school closely links to what we are doing in the math and ELA classrooms.

-Our teachers have attended Department of Education training on the system-wide implementation of Georgia Performance Standards and redelivered the training to fellow teachers in house.
-Internally our staff has reviewed every performance standard, identified what the student needs to know and be able to do, developed curriculum maps/pacing guides, and developed instructional units aligned with the curriculum maps.
+Our teachers have attended Department of Education training on the system-wide implementation of Georgia Performance Standards and redelivered the training to fellow teachers in-house.
+Internally, our staff has reviewed every performance standard, identified what the student needs to know and be able to do, developed curriculum maps/pacing guides, and developed instructional units aligned with the curriculum maps.

 Capacity to coordinate resources.
-Over the past nine years we have received a total of \$200,000 in funds used for student incentives, curriculum materials, fliers, student education and teacher education focused on the topic of Character Education.
+Over the past nine years we have received a total of \$200,000 in funds used for student incentives, curriculum materials, fliers, student education, and teacher education focused on the topic of Character Education.
 Working in conjunction with community stakeholders from business, industry, civic organizations, clergy, and parent/student organizations, we have a list of 10 character words we think exemplify the "desired characteristics" of our community.
-Community-wide, we emphasize one of these words each month during the school year.
+Community wide, we emphasize one of these words each month during the school year.
 We currently fund the program with local funds and funds raised by students (selling magazines, wrapping paper) and schools (picture money) reaching out to the community.

 A great example of Making It Personal is our Feed the Children Summer Program.
 Many students in the district do not have access to nutritious meals when school is not in session.
-CCS coordinated with local churches and volunteers to deliver food to locations throughout the entire community.
-Students ages birth to 18 receive two meals a day throughout the summer and receive food packets to take home during the school year.
+CCS coordinated with local churches and volunteers to deliver all the food to locations throughout the entire community.
+Children from birth through age 18 are provided two free meals a day throughout the entire summer and receive food packets to take home during the school year.
 In the summer of 2010 we served 242,796 meals and in the summer of 2011 we served 211,948 meals.
 There are currently 68 students receiving weekend food packets.